ShivaniKhatri96/dog-library/README.md

 > Will be added once the project is completed

 ### Tools that will be used
-> This will be a frontend project with using external API's
+> This will be a frontend project using external API
 - Next.js
 - Typescript
 - CSS